 When filling a spa after draining, you start fresh again with "new" water.
 What follows is a step-by-step on how to test and balance spa fill water, to make it perfect for hot tubbin'.

 1. Pre-Filter the Water

 For well water, this is a must.
 "Yeah, but my well water goes thru filters and a conditioning system," you may say.
 But did you know that most outdoor hose spigots are not connected to a home water treatment system?
 Only kitchen, bath and laundry.
 You can fill a hot tub from a utility sink if you have a faucet adapter, or you can just screw a pre-filter onto the end of the garden hose.
-A spa pre-filter traps minerals, metals, chloramines, bacteria and hundreds of other junk that you don't want in your spa water.
+A spa pre-filter traps minerals, sediment, and other junk that you don't want in your spa water.

 For city water too, a pre-filter will remove sediment and impurities.
 Even if your tap water looks good and smells good, filtering it as you fill the hot tub will improve the water quality and make your spa water easier to manage.

 2. Check Calcium Hardness

 The first step after refilling a spa or hot tub is to check the hardness of the water.
 Test strips can be used, but a liquid test kit is much more accurate.
 For hot water spas and hot tubs, water that is too soft can foam easily.
 Soft water is also aggressive and corrosive to pump seals and o-rings and shiny spa finishes.
 Spa water that is too hard can cloud easily and deposit scale around fittings and at the water line.
 For spa water that is too soft (under 200 ppm), add Calcium Increaser to raise the level and make the water "harder."
 For water that is already hard (over 400 ppm), common in many parts of the country, well - we don't have a chemical to lower calcium hardness.
 However, using the pre-filter can lower total hardness by several hundred ppm.
 Spa hardness is best in the 180-220 ppm range.